All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 ASCLD Train the Director – NIBIN Challenges and Opportunities

-This webinar originally occurred on January 24th, 2019 Duration: 1 hour This is the first webinar in the ASCLD Train the Director Webinar Series.
-Crime Gun Intelligence utilizes evidence-based technology to provide law enforcement a unique tool to develop information…
+← Back to Series This webinar originally occurred on January 24, 2019 Duration: 1 hour Overview This is the first webinar in the ASCLD Train the Director Webinar Series.
+Crime Gun Intelligence utilizes evidence-based technology to provide law enforcement a…

 ASCLD Train the Director – Digital Forensics: An Overview for the Laboratory Manager

-This webinar originally occurred on January 31st, 2019 Duration: 1 hour This webinar will provide an overview of the field of digital forensics for the laboratory administrator.
-This is part of the ASCLD Train the Director Webinar Series.
-Digital forensics…
+← Back to Series This webinar originally occurred on January 31, 2019 Duration: 1 hour Overview This webinar will provide an overview of the field of digital forensics for the laboratory administrator.
+This is part of the ASCLD Train the…

 ASCLD Train the Director – Fire Debris Analysis is Not Black Magic!

-This webinar originally occurred on February 7th, 2019 Duration: 1 hour The webinar will introduce those laboratory managers with fire debris analysis sections to the nuances of fire debris analysis.
-This is part of the ASCLD Train the Director Webinar…
+← Back to Series This webinar originally occurred on February 7, 2019 Duration: 1 hour Overview The webinar will introduce those laboratory managers with fire debris analysis sections to the nuances of fire debris analysis.
+This is part of the…

 Variability in Blow-Fly Development – Research and Implications for PMI Practice

-Wednesday, November 7, 2018 2:00 PM ET – 4:00 PM ET Duration: 2 hour(s) Dr. Leon Higley’s work to characterize blow-fly species indicates that there is variation within a single population–the bell curve is wide.
-Dr. Higley will share his…
+This webinar originally occurred on November 7, 2018 Duration: 2 hours Overview Dr. Leon Higley’s work to characterize blow-fly species indicates that there is variation within a single population–the bell curve is wide.
+Dr. Higley will share his research and…

 Advancing Research Initiatives and Combatting the Human Trafficking Epidemic